-Timely Warnings / Crime Alerts
+Timely Warnings/Crime Alerts

 Timely Warnings / Crime Alerts will be provided to the community in the event of a reported crime, either on campus or off, that, in the judgment of the Chief of the Virginia Tech Police Department or a designee, constitutes an ongoing or continuing serious threat to the university community.
-Timely Warnings / Crime Alerts can only be issued if the Virginia Tech Police Department receives information either from the Falls Church Police Department, the Fairfax County Police Department, the Virginia State Police or the Director of the Northern Virginia Center.
-The Clery crimes for which Timely Warnings / Crime Alerts may be issued may include, but are not limited to, arson, homicide, burglary, robbery, sex offenses, aggravated assault and motor vehicle theft.
+Timely Warnings/ Crime Alerts can only be issued if the Virginia Tech Police Department receives information either from the Arlington County Police Department, the Virginia State Police or the Director of the Virginia Tech Research Center - Arlington.

 The Timely Warnings / Crime Alerts are generally written by the Chief of Police or a designee and they are typically distributed to the community via email to anyone who has a vt.edu email address by University Relations.
 If someone from University Relations is unavailable, there are several administrators in the Virginia Tech Police Department who can initiate the email system.
-The Timely Warning / Crime Alert notices are also posted on the Virginia Tech Police Department website.
+The Timely Warning / Crime Alert notices are also posted on the Virginia Tech Police Department website and may be posted on social media outlets.
 Updates to the Virginia Tech community about any particular case resulting in a Timely Warning / Crime Alert will normally be distributed via email.